Solaireis/CWC-Application-Security-Project/Tasks.md

   - Which meets the OWASP minimum requirements
 - Using Google OAuth2 for login/signup (removed the need for storing passwords)
 - Encrypting the sensitive cookie values such as session identifier
+  - Preventing the cookie from being sniffed
+- Encrypting the sensitive data in the database using Google's Symmetric Encryption Algorithm
+  - Each user has a unique symmetric key for encryption and decryption
+  - Encrypted the Argon2 hash of the password

 ---